-Roof lifespan - what to check before making an offer on a house?
+Roof Problems - what to check before making an offer on a house?

-Replacing a roof is usually very expensive.
+Not all roof issues are obvious and repairing or replacing a roof can be expensive.
 Make sure you check these key points before making an offer on a property.

 Will the property need a new roof or just a few repairs?

 There are a number of factors that can affect the durability and overall lifespan of a roof.

 Clues that a property you are thinking of buying may have problems with the roof include damp patches on the ceiling, stained plaster on the walls of the upper floors and sagging plaster ceilings.
 These may be noticeable when viewing the property.